JuliaCooper60/sql-challenge/README.md

 3. Inside your local git repository, create a directory for the SQL challenge.
 Use a folder name to correspond to the challenge: **EmployeeSQL**.

 4. Add your files to this folder.
+DONE

 5. Push the above changes to GitHub.
+DONE

 ## Instructions